-- The safe-keeping of the Scheme's assets in respect of which they are responsible. - · Processing the settlement of transactions. - · Providing the Trustee with statements of the assets and associated cashflows. - The custodianship arrangements are those operated by the investment managers for all clients investing in their pooled funds.
+- The safe keeping of the Scheme's assets in respect of which they are responsible. - Processing the settlement of transactions. - Providing the Trustee with statements of the assets and associated cashflows.

 Administrators

 The administrators' main responsibilities in respect of investment matters include: